- Some of the strongest cats listed here are exotic cat breeds coming from jungles but have been domesticated through breeding.

 The Chausie is another exotic cat breed, being a hybrid between a lesser ratio of wild jungle cats crossed with a higher ratio of domestic cats, particularly the Abyssinian.
 What makes it one of the strong cat breeds, a very powerful cat, has to do with its physical strength.

-Believe it or not, it’s one of the few cat breeds that enjoy the water and actually prefers it.
+Believe it or not, it’s one of the few cat breeds that enjoy the water and actually prefer it.
 Owners must provide plenty of physical and mental stimulation to keep them happy.

 They become completely fertile and totally domestic by the fourth generation, although it is the second generation that has the highest physical strength.